Association Fee Questions

 What is the?

-The fee for the 2012 year is $54 a month.
+As of January, 2014, the Homeowners Association fee is $58.
 Residents have the option to pay in advance by paying quarterly, semi-annually, or annually.
 Please contact the office for more information.

 When is the Homeowners Association fee due?